 The Australasian Bluegrass and Old Time Music Association, (ABOTMA), is a not-for-profit incorporated organisation that was formed in 2013 to continue organising an annual bluegrass and old time music festival following on from the very successful and much-loved Harrietville Bluegrass and Traditional Music Convention after it ceased in 2012.

-The new festival, called Mountaingrass, was held at Harrietville, Victoria until 2017 after which it moved to Beechworth, Victoria.
-Mountaingrass is now organised by volunteers and members of ABOTMA for lovers of bluegrass and old time music in Australasia.
+The new festival, called Mountaingrass, was held at Harrietville, Victoria from 2013 until 2017 after which it moved to Beechworth, Victoria.
+Mountaingrass is organised entirely by volunteers and members of ABOTMA for lovers of bluegrass and old time music in Australasia.

 ABOTMA is dedicated to the promotion of bluegrass and American old-time music in Australia and New Zealand.
-We do this primarily through the annual Mountaingrass festival, but we also have several projects:
+We do this primarily through the annual Mountaingrass festival, but we also have several projects in including the Young Performer Grant and Women in String Bands Project.

 for more info go to: Young Performer Grant